-In Fiscal Year 2018, \$5,562,416 was used to fund the disciplinary process established by the Court in Gov. Bar R. V and Gov. Jud.
-R. II, "Disciplinary Procedure."
-This is 57.75% of total fund expenditures in FY 2018.
-Of this amount, \$3,013,300 was expended by the Office of Disciplinary Counsel, which accounts for the entire operational budget of that office.
+In fiscal year 2019, \$5,775,266 was used to fund the disciplinary process established by the Court in Gov.Bar R. V and Gov.Jud.R.
+II, "Disciplinary Procedure."
+This accounted for more than 60 percent of total fund expenditures in FY 2019.
+Of this amount, \$3,220,725 were expended by the Office of Disciplinary Counsel, which accounts for the entire operational budget of that office.

-A total of \$699,445 was expended by the Board on Professional

-Conduct to fund the operations of the Board.
-An additional \$1,849,671 was expended by the Board to reimburse local bar association certified grievance committees for disciplinary related activities.
+A total of \$739,263 was expended by the Board on Professional Conduct to fund the operations of the Board.
+An additional \$1,815,161 was expended by the Board to reimburse local bar association certified-grievance committees for disciplinary-related activities.